kuebk/node-gpu/README.md

 canvas using flot (https://github.com/flot/flot) charts library.

 ##About:
-Since it early alpha version most of code is going to be rewriten.
+Since its early alpha version most of code is going to be rewriten!
 If you want to request a feature post an issue.